 Unfortunately, Tim did not get see the game he helped shape release.
 “A few months before launch, he stopped showing up in our Discord, and two weeks before launch his family informed us that he had taken his own life,” Schatz tells me.
 “Launch was difficult for us, as we knew there was an empty spot in the leaderboards where Tim would have been.”
 Pocketwatch Games went on to recognise Tim through multiple in-game references, as well as the creation of a channel on their community Discord for members of the community to grieve.

-Over on mobile platforms, the way games writer Jana Sloan van Geest (now a scriptwriter at Guerilla Games) approached a fairly mundane problem for Battlestar Galactica: Squadrons ended up reuniting a family.
+Over on mobile platforms, the way games writer Jana Sloan van Geest (who also worked as a writer for Guerilla Games and Ubisoft) approached a fairly mundane problem for Battlestar Galactica: Squadrons ended up reuniting a family.
 “When I was writing for BSG: Squadrons, Universal asked us to write lore for each of the ships in the fleet.
 Someone decided that each ship should have a named captain, but a lot of the captains of canon ships in the show were never named.
 That meant I had a lot of names to come up with.
 I named a few captains after my friends who are fans, and I sent an email to the team asking them to submit names for the rest,” says Sloan van Geest.
 “One of them named a captain after his late mother.
 He contacted me a few months later to tell me that his brother, with whom he had not spoken in some time, was playing the game, saw the tribute to their mother, and reached out to him.”